Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Autumn

 \section{Autumn}

-In this section, we introduce Autumn a new design for LSM-tree with \policy Merge Policy that optimizes for both point and range queries and offers better trade-offs between range read amplification and write amplification in this new design space.
+In this section, we introduce Autumn a new design for LSM-trees with \policy Merge Policy that optimizes for both point and range queries and offers good performance in writes and space amplifications.